Adekolaau/Polished-data-hub/Bellabeat/Bellabeat .md

 **_hourlyCalories_merged Dataset_**

-I used the clean_names function to ensure consistency in the dataset, then i converted the ‘activity_hour’ column to POSIXct datatype instead of character datatype.
+I used the clean_names function to ensure consistency in the dataset, then I converted the ‘activity_hour’ column to a POSIXct datatype instead of a character datatype.

 ``` r
 hourly_calories <- hourly_calories %>%